How to Successfully Promote your Book with a Giveaway

 Decide on the Giveaway

 When you’re in the early stages of building your author mailing list, it’s not always likely to give away your work.
 It might seem a little too self-promotional, and if the reader isn’t aware of you as an author, it is unlikely that they would be interested.
-So it’s best to decide on a giveaway that will attract the audience.
+So it’s best to decide on a book giveaway that will attract the audience.
 Many benefits come with this.

 The most obvious one is that you’re giving out prizes that are sought after and loved.
 It will help you generate a lot of traffic.
 Prizes related to your genre make it extra useful.
 You could giveaway memorabilia, tickets, pictures, posters, or anything that is generally suitable for your genre and would work in the future.

-The next thing you need to see is finding a giveaway service provider.
+The next thing you need to see is finding a book giveaway service provider.
 There are primarily three pieces of software that would suit this purpose.
 KingSumo, RaffleCopter, and Gleam.
 It would keep track of how many readers are clicking on your link and subscribing to your email list.
 Now that that’s done, the next step is to promote the giveaway and turn those giveaway subscribers into a loyal fan base.
 You can promote it on social media via posts.
 It will also increase your follower base on social media.
 You should make sure to keep in touch with these fans.
 Another way is to deliver the gift via email, making them subscribe to your email.

 Write a Captivating Email Sequence